A Bona Fide Academic Requirement

-A BFAR describes the knowledge and skills that a student must acquire in order to successfully complete a course or program.
-These are the essential and minimum requirements, including methods of assessment, which the student must meet.
+- describes the knowledge and skills that a Student must acquire and/or demonstrate in order to complete a course or program successfully.

 - is an essential and minimum requirement of the course or program, including methods of assessment that the Student must meet.

 - cannot be waived without fatal consequences for the academic integrity of the program.

 - must be taught and assessed within a program of study.